-Spring 2021: Ultra courses become available
+Spring 2021: Ultra courses became available for training

 The Ultra Course View extends the benefits of the UBN to courses with a cleaner, more modern design, easy-to-use workflows, and powerful new tools.
 All courses will continue to use the Original view by default for Spring 2021 and Summer 2021.

-We suggest that faculty do not switch to Ultra courses for courses with active students until they have had a chance to redesign their courses to match the Learn Ultra experience.
+We suggest that faculty don’t switch to Ultra courses for courses with active students until they have had a chance to redesign their courses to match the Learn Ultra experience.
 Though content can be transitioned, instructions and some functionality will change.
 These changes need to be reviewed prior to the release to environments engaging in active learning.
 Learn more about Ultra at About Courses in the Ultra Experience from the Blackboard support site.

 Your representative on the LMS Advisory Board will either be able to answer your questions or reach out for additional information if further clarification is needed.